-Physical damage to bedrock reef can result in degradation to the structure of the reef.
-Therefore bedrock reef communities are considered to be highly sensitive to physical damage through abrasion or selective extraction (i.e. displacement of the organism from the substratum and from its original position).
-The key, indicative bedrock reef species are commonly delicate slow growing, species that rely on recruitment from the immediate surrounding waters.
-Therefore, any direct disturbance to an area may not only result in direct mortality but also impact on the success of the surrounding population.
-Both sub-features include occurrences of the pink sea fan Eunicella verrucosa, whilst the offshore contains the erect sponge species Axinella polypoides.
-Due to their erect structures both species will be vulnerable to abrasion.
+All reef sub-features are also moderately to highly sensitive to physical damage by abrasion or selective extraction (i.e. displacement of the organism from the substratum and from its original position), which may result from shipping activities, anchoring, or deployment/recovery of fishing gear.
+Flat bedrock reef and coastal upstanding reef habitats include occurrences of the pink sea fan Eunicella verrucosa.
 Due to its poor recoverability, E. verrucosa biotopes will be markedly more sensitive to physical damage where it occurs.